-A. The clear answer is found in 2 Cor.
+The clear answer is found in 2 Cor.
 1:21-22.
 When we are saved the Lord puts His seal of ownership on us and puts His Spirit in our heart as a deposit to guarantee our destiny.
-At the same time He assumes responsibility for making us stand firm.
+At the same time, He assumes responsibility for making us stand firm.
 According to John 6:39-40 He will never lose even one of us.
 The Parable of the Prodigal Son (Luke 15:11-32) explains this in story form.

-As for as denying the Lord, that’s something a saved person can never do, no matter what he or she says.
+As for denying the Lord, that’s something a saved person can never do, no matter what he or she says.
 Peter “lost faith” and denied Him 3 times in a single night and yet the Lord restored Him.

-These things teach us that if your family members sincerely accepted the Lord as their Savior, then it doesn’t matter what they say or do afterwards as far as their eternal destiny is concerned.
+These things teach us that if your family members sincerely accepted the Lord as their Savior, then it doesn’t matter what they say or do afterward as far as their eternal destiny is concerned.
 The Lord has accepted responsibility for them and will see to it that they are never lost even if they’ve wandered away.
 That’s why we call Him the Good Shepherd.